'A Certain Portion of Me Has to Die': Danica Looks at a Career That May Be over

 One of the most recognizable faces in NASCAR, Danica Patrick now faces the end of her racing career.
 The wins weren't numerous, but her impact was impossible to ignore, as even her rivals will admit.November 2, 2017

 It was the biggest, baddest and fastest golf cart at Indianapolis Motor Speedway, a piece of sleek black machinery that was the envy of every driver a few days away from racing in the Indy 500.
-Its owner, a diminutive brunette with mischievous dark eyes, took immense pride in knowing she could outrun anyone in the drivers' lot who challenged her to a race.
+Its owner, a 5'2'', 100-pound woman, took immense pride in knowing she could outrun anyone in the drivers' lot who challenged her to a race.

 "Hold on," she tells me as she slides the key into the ignition on a cool spring evening.
 "This baby can fly.
 I promise you it's faster than any other cart out here.
 Because hey, man, I always need to be the fastest."